subdgtl/Monoceros/README.md

 Geometry extends, occupies only some Module Parts or does not exist at all.

 Module Part Points can be created manually, come from manually populated input geometry or from [Slice Geometry](#1061-slice-geometry) component.
-It is advised to **create the Module Part Points manually whenever possible** because it is the conscious way, whereas the Slice Geometry component is a brute force approach with
+It is recommended to **create the Module Part Points manually whenever possible** because it is the conscious way, whereas the Slice Geometry component is a brute force approach with
 [many limitations](#1128-why-does-the-slice-geometry-component-give-invalid-results)
 and potentially inconsistent results.

-It is advised to **keep the number of Module Parts meaningfully low**.
+It is recommended to **keep the number of Module Parts meaningfully low**.
 Too many Parts result in slow performance of the Monoceros WFC Solver and lower probability of finding a valid solution.
 The current version of the Monoceros WFC Solver also only **supports solutions with maximum of 256 Parts** from all